layters/testshop/CONTRIBUTING.md

 - Making a [donation](https://github.com/larteyoh/testshop#donations) to fund the development of the project
 - Help us [test](#testing) the software and report any bugs or vulnerabilities found in the code as a GitHub [issue](https://github.com/larteyoh/testshop/issues)
 - Sharing this project so more people can learn about its existence
-- Support the neroshop network by running your own neroshop node
+- Support the neroshop network by running your own neroshop node or volunteering to become a bootstrap node

 **Please refer to [the wiki](https://github.com/larteyoh/testshop/wiki/FAQ#how-can-i-contribute-to-neroshop-if-i-dont-know-c-or-c) for more information on how to contribute.**